macmade/dyld_cache_extract/README.md

 ### Notice

 This project is now obsolete.
-Please take a look at the [dyld-cache-dump](https://github.com/macmade/dyld-cache-dump) peoject.
+Please take a look at the [dyld-cache-dump](https://github.com/macmade/dyld-cache-dump) project.

 ### About